jjsub/bootstrap_demo_code/README.md

 # bootstrap demo code

-# You can view this website on this link:
+# You can view this website at this link:

 http://juanjob.info/demo_code/index.html